connglli/blog-notes/README.md

-# Blog Notes ✍️
+# Notes ✍️

-> 🚜 WIP, I'm migrating them from otherelse to here...

-This is a notes collection of my own (goto [Issues](https://github.com/clixyz/blog-notes/issues))
+This is a collection of my own notes ✍️ (goto [Issues](https://github.com/clixyz/blog-notes/issues)).
+Opinions are also my own 😆.

 ### 🏡 Topics